Four timber pallet alternatives to reduce shipment weight

 Below are four options you may want to consider:

 Heavy-duty corrugate pallets are incredibly light, but very strong and durable.

 Weighing only 4kg each, they can hold up to 750kg and are exempt from ISPM15 regulations, meaning they can be shipped worldwide.

 They are also foldable, space-saving and extremely clean to handle, as they have no splinters or nails.

-Presswood pallets combine 85% natural wood fibre with a man-made resin and are moulded at high temperatures to provide a smooth, solid base which also protects loads from moisture and contamination.
-Compliant with ISPM 15 regulations, the pallets have a “nesting” feature which saves over 50% storage space when not in use.
-The pallets have rounded corners with no nails or screws, which improves handling.
+Presswood pallets combine 85% natural wood fibre with synthetic resin and are moulded at high temperatures to provide smooth, solid base that also protects loads from moisture a contamination.

-If you are interested in timber pallet alternatives, contact Macfarlane Packaging today.
+If you are interested in heat-treated pallets or their lightweight alternatives, contact Macfarlane Packaging today.